Learning Portuguese in the USA is probably easier than you think, and probably no more so than in Miami.

-Portuguese and Lusophone studies are available, however, at the university level.
+Portuguese and Lusophone studies are available, however, at university level.

 The courses offered by the Department are:

-At the Portuguese Program in the Department of Modern Languages and Linguistics at Florida State University you can investigate the processes of language acquisition, create tools for effective language learning, and put them into practice in their language classrooms.
+The Portuguese Program in the Department of Modern Languages and Linguistics at Florida State University offers you the chance to investigate the processes of language acquisition, create tools for effective language learning, and put them into practice in their language classrooms.

 Students study the dynamics of contemporary social, cultural, and national identity in a variety of countries, and advance the fields of literary and film criticism and theory.
 They research the writings central to our collective experience as global citizens and the linguistic structures that form the basis of all communication.
 The teaching and research expertise of their faculty reflects their commitment to FSU’s undergraduate and graduate students and to academic excellence.

-Portuguese speakers in Miami, whether they speak their mother tongue or simply a foreign language, are numerous enough to form groups and associations organizing various events and meetings.
+Portuguese speakers in Miami, whether its their mother tongue or simply a foreign language, are numerous enough to form groups and associations organizing various events and meetings.

 Lusitanian culture is not only an idiom: it is also a way of life.

-If you can not afford a language immersion stay, you may have to settle for Anglo-Portuguese friendship evenings.
+If you can not afford a language immersion stay, you can attend an Anglo-Portuguese friendship evening.

 As far as food is concerned, Miami has got you covered.